scrom-2511/aurx/README.md

 ## 🧠 Overview

-**Encrypted Media Locker** is a privacy-focused, decentralized platform that lets you **upload, encrypt, and securely share** any kind of file — audio, video, documents, and more.
+**Aurx** is a privacy-focused, decentralized platform that lets you **upload, encrypt, and securely share** any kind of file — audio, video, documents, and more.

 Unlike traditional cloud storage, your files are encrypted **locally** and stored **decentrally** on networks like **IPFS**, while metadata and access control are managed on **Solana**.